G-Fantastic/whitespace/README.md

 Right now not all the instructions have been written, but it can run count.ws and count2.ws

+Next goals :

+ - Make it interpret the whole instruction set.
+That's 24 instructions, it seems doable.
+ - Turn the interpreter into a compiler.
+Yes mam'.

 ## Compilation

 Nothing fancy actually, this is just some quick and dirty code with everything in the same file.